bleachchyxo/SD-Card-Documentation/README.md

 # SD-Card-Documentation
-Just a reminder about how to work woth sd cards
+Just a reminder about how to work with SD Cards

 ## Locate SD Card